personalrobotics/LRA-star/README.md

 4. Boost Graph Library

 The CMakeLists.txt file supports catkin tools.
-Once you have created and initialized your workspace, you should be able to build the package by running `catkin build LRAstar`.
+Once you have created and initialized your workspace, you should be able to build the package by running `catkin build LRA-star`.

 LRAstar has been implemented as an OMPL planner and can be invoked on a `RealVectorStateSpace`.
 The planner returns the shortest path on the roadmap graph it is planning on.